soundasleep/jevon.org-vagrant/README.md

 # Developing Chef recipe changes

 1. Make a change to my-cookbooks/RECIPE/recipes/default.rb
+2. Run `berks install` if it's a new recipe that needs to be included
-2. Run `./update.sh RECIPE` to rebuild Berksfile.lock and re-vendor cookbooks
+3. Run `./update.sh RECIPE` to rebuild Berksfile.lock and re-vendor cookbooks
-3. Run (as root) `chef-solo ...`, as usual
+4. Run (as root) `chef-solo ...`, as usual

 # TODO (MVP)